zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 etc.) to locate the file on disk.
 This is a security risk as it might allow someone to gain access to sensitive files.

-TIP: It is not recommended that you stream static files through Rails if you can instead keep them in a public folder on your web server.
-It is much more efficient to let the user download the file directly using Apache or another web server, keeping the request from unnecessarily going through the whole Rails stack.
+TIP: It is not recommended that you stream static files through Zoisite if you can instead keep them in a public folder on your web server.
+It is much more efficient to let the user download the file directly using Apache or another web server, keeping the request from unnecessarily going through the whole Zoisite stack.

 ### RESTful Downloads